-Unfortunately, symptoms of lily poisoning don’t show up until 1 or 2 days after the plant has been ingested.
-By this time, most of the poison has been absorbed into a cat’s system, making it difficult to reverse the effects.
-If you have a lily in your house and you notice these symptoms in your cat, seek veterinary attention immediately.
+Unfortunately, the signs of lily poisoning don’t show up until 1 or 2 days after the plant has been ingested.
+By that time, most of the poison will be absorbed into a cat’s system, making it difficult to reverse the effects.
+If you have a lily in your house and notice these signs in your cat, seek veterinary attention immediately.

 What to Do If Your Cat Has Ingested a Lily Plant

-If you have seen your cat ingest part of a poisonous lily plant, contact your veterinarian or an emergency hospital immediately, as they may be able to prevent the poison from being absorbed into your cat’s system.
-If the plant was ingested recently, your veterinarian may start by inducing vomiting.
-Do not attempt to do this at home, because that can potentially cause more harm to your cat.
+If you have seen your cat eat part of a poisonous lily plant, contact your veterinarian or an emergency hospital immediately, as they may be able to prevent the poison from being absorbed into your cat’s system.
+If the plant was ingested recently, your veterinarian may start inducing vomiting.
+Do not attempt to do this at home because it can potentially cause more harm to your cat.

 Even with aggressive medical treatment, many cats die within 2 to 3 days of poisonous lily ingestion.
-It is critical that your cat see a veterinarian as soon as possible.
+Your cat must see a veterinarian as soon as possible.